 In San Francisco I read books and paced the city, and got my tweed jacket mended by an old man who made the tear invisible.

 My old English teacher lived on Lake Tahoe up in the mountains.
 He contacted me and invited me up for a holiday.
 So I went up there.
 We hiked the Sierra's, snuck up on cutthroat trout in the crystal clear streams, and jumped from boulder to boulder.

 His lovely wife mended my trousers.
 Then I went to Yale.
 I was so innocent though.
 I didn’t know anything . . . still don’t.

 A long time later I learned that the 'S.S.
 Fairland' had been sold to be broken up for scrap.
 All she did in the China seas was three years.
 Either her turbine, main bearings, or steering gear must have given out.
 I remember the long wait in Panama for parts, and the fretting of the Filipino engineer.

 All that about her being sailed for another ten years was a bunch of ballyhoo.
 Perhaps the sailors who took her across the Pacific wouldn't have gone if they'd known she was dead before she left port.
 Sailors are suspicious that way.
-I came across this photo of her steering station that appeared in an Alabama on-line classified listing.

 I joined the "Fairland" as an eighteen-year old deck-hand.
 She was just thirty-one or two.
 If she were alive today, as I write these words, she'd be sixty-five.
 We parted in San Francisco in 1973 - she went to Taiwan where the army of men with scrapers gave her another five or ten years of life.